The MedRisk Blog

 But store-and-forward applications don’t just benefit patients; they also strengthen communication between providers by facilitating the transmission of documented patient history including videos, digital images, lab results and health records.
 Asynchronous platforms designed for this purpose provide the means to exchange protected health information in a secure manner.
-This technology is often employed when a physical therapist needs to evaluate a case or render a service outside of a live interaction, such as accessing diagnostic imaging studies and reports.
+This technology is often employed when a physical therapist needs to evaluate a case or render a service outside of a live interaction.
 Clinical store-and-forward applications have become quite common, enabling faster diagnoses and better treatment strategies, especially in settings where specialists may not be readily available.
 Inexpensive and easy to use, asynchronous telemedicine services can also lower wait times by optimizing the use of health care providers’ time.

 RPM technologies allow an individual’s personal health and medical data to be collected and transmitted to a provider.
 Often used to aid chronic disease management – such as diabetes, heart conditions or high blood pressure – these platforms allow providers to track a patient’s vital signs while they are at home or in a care facility.
 In many cases, the RPM data is transmitted automatically, generating a report for the provider or a team of health monitoring professionals who flag unusual findings for clinical review.
 By providing practitioners the means to monitor for early warning signs and quickly intervene, RPM, or telemonitoring, can help patients adhere to their treatment plan and potentially reduce life-threatening complications.